DinoChiesa/Apigee-Java-XOP-Handler/README.md

 # Apigee XOP Handler

-This directory contains the Java source code and pom.xml file required to build a Java callout that reads a multipart/related payload as described in [IETF RFC 2387](https://datatracker.ietf.org/doc/html/rfc2387) with a [XOP](https://www.w3.org/TR/xop10/#xop_include) message payload.
+This directory contains the Java source code and pom.xml file required to build a Java callout for Apigee that reads a multipart/related payload as described in [IETF RFC 2387](https://datatracker.ietf.org/doc/html/rfc2387) with a [XOP](https://www.w3.org/TR/xop10/#xop_include) message payload.